 /proc File System

-The proc file system is a popular virtual file system on Linux.
-The /proc directory is the mount point for the proc file system.
+The proc file system is a virtual file system which is mounted on /proc directory.

-The proc file system is interesting because it doesn’t really exist on disk anywhere, it’s an abstraction of kernel information.
+The proc file system actually doesn’t really exist on disk anywhere, it’s an abstraction of kernel information.

 All of the files in this directory correspond to a function in the kernel or to a set of variables in the kernel.